Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Ultrascale+/DFX/Abstract_Shell_Per_SLR_Compilation/Readme.md

 You can create a new hierarchy using the proc:

 `create_hier_cell_slr1_to_2_crossing / slr1_to_2_crossing`

+## BSCAN ports for Debug

+The example design also demonstrates how to add BSCAN ports to the reconfigurable partition for debugging of any future RMs.
+For DFX designs, BSCAN ports must be part of the reconfigurable partition in the initial implementation itself, whether they are used or not.
+These BSCAN ports are connected to debug bridge in the static region in the initial implementation itself.

 ## Generate the Targets, DFX Wizard and OOC Synthesis